H2OKing89/TwoToneEnhancements/README.md

 Versioning is managed within each script, with updates noted in the changelog at the top of each file.
 The current versions are:

-- **TwoToneDetect Pre-Notification**: v1.7.2
+- **TwoToneDetect Pre-Notification**: v1.8.0
-- **TwoToneDetect Audio Notification**: v1.7.2
+- **TwoToneDetect Audio Notification**: v2.0.0
+- **FTP Upload with Compression, Integrity Check, and Notifications Script**: v1.6.0

 ### 7. Security Considerations

-- **Sensitive Information**: API tokens and other sensitive credentials are stored in the `credentials.ini` file.
+- **Sensitive Information**: API tokens and other sensitive credentials are stored in the `.env` file.
 Ensure this file is kept secure and not exposed to unauthorized users.
-- **Configuration Files**: Only share the sanitized version of the `.ini` files that do not contain sensitive information.
+- **Configuration Files**: Only share sanitized versions of the `.ini` files that do not contain sensitive information.
 Use placeholders in public versions.
 - **Access Control**: Ensure that only trusted individuals have access to the scripts and configuration files, especially those that contain sensitive credentials.

 ## Troubleshooting

 ### Common Issues

-1. **Missing Configuration Files**: Ensure that all required `.ini` files are in the same directory as the Python scripts.
+1. **Missing Configuration Files**: Ensure that all required `.ini` and `.env` files are in the same directory as the Python scripts.
-2. **Invalid Credentials**: Double-check the FTP and Pushover API credentials in `credentials.ini` if notifications are not being sent or if FTP uploads are failing.
+2. **Invalid Credentials**: Double-check the FTP and Pushover API credentials in the `.env` file if notifications are not being sent or if FTP uploads are failing.
 3. **File Paths**: Ensure that the paths specified in `config.ini` are correct and accessible.
+4. **Python Version**: Ensure that you are using Python 3.6 or later.

 ### Dependencies and Python Version

-- **Dependencies**: The scripts require the `requests` and `configparser` libraries, which can be installed via pip.
+- **Dependencies**: The scripts require the following Python libraries, which can be installed via pip:
+  - `requests`: For making HTTP requests to webhooks and APIs.
+  - `configparser`: For parsing configuration files.
+  - `python-dotenv`: For loading environment variables from a `.env` file.
+  - `psutil`: For performance monitoring and resource usage tracking.
 - **Python Version**: The scripts are compatible with Python 3.6 and later.

+## Additional Information

+### Running on Windows

+- Ensure that Python is properly installed and added to your system’s PATH.
+- The scripts are designed to run seamlessly on Windows, but they should be adaptable for other operating systems with minor adjustments.
+- The setup and running instructions provided above are tailored specifically for a Windows environment.

+### Future Enhancements

+- **Additional Error Handling**: Plan to add more granular error handling for specific edge cases.
+- **Cross-Platform Compatibility**: Potential updates to ensure full compatibility across different operating systems (e.g., Linux, macOS).
+- **Advanced Logging**: Future versions may include more advanced logging capabilities, including integration with logging services or centralized logging solutions.

+---

+This `README.md` file should now provide clear and comprehensive instructions for setting up and running the TwoToneDetect Python integration, particularly for users on Windows.
+If there’s anything more you’d like to add or adjust, feel free to let me know!